Billing and Financial Assistance Information

 - If an applicant refuses to apply or provide information necessary to the application process for qualification for other assistance options noted in the policy, the applicant is not eligible for the Financial Assistance Program.

 - The financial information requested includes, but is not limited to, monthly income and expenses, as well as assets.
-Download our Financial Assistance Application for a full listing of required information.
+Download the Financial Assistance Letter and Application for a full listing of required information.

 - Applications must be complete, signed, and dated.
 A determination is made by our UAB Medicine Financial Assistance Coordinators as to 100% approval, partial approval, or denial based on our established guidelines.
 A letter of notification is sent to the patient within 7 business days of submission of a completed application.

-- Patients requesting financial assistance for non-emergency outpatient clinic appointments are not eligible for appointment consideration until he/she completes a Financial Assistance Application and receives a financial assistance determination letter.
+- Patients requesting financial assistance for non-emergency outpatient clinic appointments are not eligible for appointment consideration until he/she completes the application portion of the Financial Assistance Letter and Application and receives a financial assistance determination letter.

 How to apply for financial assistance